 The degree of the intimidation

-- Whether the intimidation was direct threats, or conditional threats, example threatening to punch someone in the face might be considered more serious than a conditional threat where the threat is based on the occurrence of some other event, example “if you do (x), I will punch you in the face”.
+- Whether the intimidation was a direct threat or a conditional threats.
+For example, threatening to punch someone in the face might be considered more serious than a conditional threat where the threat is based on the occurrence of some other event.
+For example, “if you do (x), I will punch you in the face”.

-- The type of threat that is made is also relevant, example threatening to “kill someone” might be considered more serious than saying something like “I’m going to make your life miserable”.
+- The type of threat that is made is also relevant.
+For example, threatening to “kill someone” might be considered more serious than saying something like “I’m going to make your life miserable”.

 - Threats involving only words as opposed to physical actions are generally considered less serious.